Skip to main content

 Germany lost 13 per cent of its territory and around 6.5 million inhabitants.
 Alsace and Lorraine returned to France.
 The Polish Corridor and Danzig (a free city under League supervision) divided East Prussia from the rest of Germany.

-What is military restrictions?
+What are military restrictions?

 Show answer